caplin/FlexLayout/README.md

 The model is built up using 4 types of 'node':

-* row - rows contains a list of tabsets and child rows, the top level row will render horizontally, child 'rows' will render in the opposite orientation to their parent.
+* row - rows contains a list of tabsets and child rows, the top level 'row' will render horizontally (unless the global attribute rootOrientationVertical is set)
+, child 'rows' will render in the opposite orientation to their parent.

 * tabset - tabsets contain a list of tabs and the index of the selected tab